JasterV/Shared-Drawing-NodeJS/README.md

 # NODE JS Integration for a simple p5.js sketch

-THE ORIGINAL IDEA OF THE PROJECT IS FROM [THE CODING TRAIN YOUTUBE CHANNEL](https://www.youtube.com/user/shiffman)
+THE ORIGINAL IDEA OF THE PROJECT IS FROM [THE CODING TRAIN](https://www.youtube.com/user/shiffman)

 I wanted to start to learn javascript so i thought the best way to do it could be by building stuff with p5.js, a great graphics development tool for the Web!